“Two souls dwell, alas, in my breast’ (Faust I)

 Painting:

-‘The division (!) of the soul, … which like two birds tied together each strive for his side … a terrible struggle in the cage of the soul.’
+“The division (!) of the soul, … like two birds tied together, each striving in its own direction … a terrible struggle in the cage of the soul.”

 Philosophy: